Judge criticized in Brock Turner sex assault case could lose his job

 Breaking News Emails

-In the summer of 2016, Brock Turner, a former Stanford University swimmer, was sentenced to six months in jail for sexually assaulting an unconscious woman behind a campus dumpster.
-That sentence, considered by many to be too lenient, provoked national backlash that foreshadowed the rise of #MeToo.
+In the summer of 2016, Brock Turner, a former Stanford swimmer, was sentenced to six months in jail for sexually assaulting an unconscious woman behind a campus dumpster.
+That sentence, considered by many to be too lenient, provoked a national backlash that foreshadowed the rise of the #MeToo movement.

 The furor against Persky, 56, will culminate on Tuesday when Silicon Valley voters head to the polls to decide whether he should be kicked off the bench.
 If that happens, Persky would be the first judge recalled in California in 86 years.